chronotruck/vue-ctk-date-time-picker/README.md

 (12) no-keyboard : Disable keyboard accessibility & navigation

 (13) right : add this attribute to align the picker on right

+(14) noScrollEvent : Set this to `true` if you don't want the time picker to auto-select a time after scrolling

 # Events API